sirharis214/lamp-stack/Setup/README.md

 	- Storage: >= 25 GB
 > For MacOS M1 chip with VM's running on UTM: use jammy-desktop-arm64.
 [Here](./docs/creating_VMs.md) is a in-dept guide of creating these VM's on UTM.

-* It is helpful if you set static IP's for the VM's at this point.
+* It is best if you set static IP's for the VM's at this point.
 	- Follow [these](#setting-static-ip-on-vm) steps to set static IP's on your VM's

 ### Step 1